There is a Video Tutorial covering some of the concepts covered in this page here

 SoftSync MLAPI will just synchronize existing scene objects with each other.

-This allows scene objects to be non prefabs and they will not be replaced, thus keeping their serialized data.
+This allows scene objects to be non prefabs and they won't be replaced, thus keeping their serialized data.

 PrefabSync can be manually enabled in the